-For the cube-SiO$_2$ substrate system, FDTD-simulated loss probability was performed using 1.25 nm mesh size and with electric dipoles evenly spaced of $\sim$ 8 nm.
-The SiO$_2$ substrate was 500 nm thick and the silver nanocube had 100 nm edge size.
-Figure \ref{fig:SUP_PART02_SPECTRE}a shows the results for the obtained spectra for the probe at the top edge (opposite from the interface Ag - SiO$_2$) and top corner positions for 200 keV and 100 keV electrons, in which loss probability does change less than a factor of two between them (compared to the factor of 100 for the bare resonator).
-In Figure \ref{fig:SUP_PART02_SPECTRE}b we compare the simulated and the experimental results.
-The simulated modes are red-shifted with respect to the experimental results in all observed modes (except for the distal face) most probably due to variations in the effective index of refraction between experimental and simulations.
+For the cube-SiO$_2$ substrate system, the FDTD-simulated loss probability was obtained using a 1.25 nm mesh size with electric dipoles evenly spaced by $\sim$ 8 nm.
+The SiO$_2$ substrate was 500 nm thick and the silver nanocube had 100 nm in side length.
+Figure \ref{fig:SUP_PART02_SPECTRE}a shows the results for the obtained spectra for the probe at the top edge (opposite from the interface Ag - SiO$_2$) and top corner positions for 200 keV and 100 keV electrons, in which the loss probability changes by less than a relative factor of two (compared to the factor of 100 for the bare resonator).
+In Figure \ref{fig:SUP_PART02_SPECTRE}b, we compare the simulated and the experimental results.
+The simulated modes are redshifted with respect to the experimental results in all observed modes (except for the distal face), presumably due to variations in the effective index of refraction between experiment and simulations.